Ever wonder how to rename a church? This post is a detailed look at Kinetic Church’s rename strategy and creative process.

 Results will be recorded and compiled.

-On Sunday, June 23, 2013, the attendees of Kinetic Church will be given a copy of the Final 5 List and asked to identify their favorite 2 names.
+On chosen Sunday, the attendees of Kinetic Church will be given a copy of the Final 5 List and asked to identify their favorite 2 names.
 No absentee ballots will be permitted.
 Results will be recorded and compiled.